iOS & Android · Case Study

 Challenge

-Recurring meetings needed flexibility.
-Daily, weekly or monthly schedules with arbitrary day-of-week combinations.
-A parole officer running a Tuesday and Thursday program should not have to create a separate meeting for each date.
+Recurring meetings needed real flexibility: daily, weekly or monthly schedules with arbitrary day-of-week combinations.
+A parole officer running a Tuesday and Thursday program should not have to create a separate meeting for every single date.

 Solution

 Recurring meetings use a flexible schedule model.
-Pick any combination of days, set a window and set a duration.
-One configuration covers daily, weekly, biweekly, monthly and custom cadences.
+You pick any combination of days, set a window and set a duration, and one configuration covers daily, weekly, biweekly, monthly and custom cadences.
+The schedule is defined once and simply runs.

 04